-17. AGGREGATE AWARDS FOR THE OVERALL TECK BC CUP SERI ES
+17. AGGREGATE AWARDS FOR THE OVERALL TECK BC CUP SERIES

-Aggregate awards are provided to the first three finishers for each year of birth from the Pee Wee category through to Junior Male/Female (i.e. Midget Boys, Midget Girls, Juvenile Boys, etc.), and for each age category from Open Men/Women through Masters 70+ Men/Women.
+Aggregate awards are provided to the first three finishers for each year of birth from the Pee Wee category through to Junior Boy/Girl (i.e. Midget Boys, Midget Girls, Juvenile Boys, etc.), and for each age category from Junior Men/Women through Masters 70+ Men/Women.
 There are no aggregate awards for the Atoms category.

-Scores are earned from the six individual events: the interval start (3), mass start (2), and individual sprint (1) races.
+Scores are earned from the six individual events in the BC Cup Series - the interval start (3), mass start (1), and individual sprint (2) races, plus two of the individual events at the Western Canadian Championships (Northern Cup #3 & 4 races on February 20-21, 2016).
 Relays are not included in the overall awards calculations.

-A competitor must compete in at least four events to be eligible for the overall awards.
-The winner will be determined by points from the competitor's four best (of a possible six) races.
-A minimum of two classic and two free technique event must be included among the four events selected to determine the points.
+A competitor must compete in at least FIVE events to be eligible for the overall awards.
+The winner will be determined by points from the competitor's FIVE best (of a possible EIGHT) races.
+A minimum of TWO classic and TWO free technique events must be included among the five events selected to determine the points.